erikGav/devops-portfolio/README.md

-# 🚀 DevOps Portfolio: Production-Ready Chat Application
+# 🚀 DevOps Portfolio: Chat Application

 A comprehensive end-to-end DevOps project showcasing modern cloud-native practices, from application development to production deployment on AWS with Kubernetes.